thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 Created a fresh App password for the Zabbix server to use when sending an Email alert and using SMTP to authenticate with Google's servers.

-Ran the test again and success this time!
+Ran the test again and success this time.
 You can see Zabbix confirming Email was sent, and I received the alert in the Gmail inbox.

 ![Success](images/email-sent.jpg)